Here are the winners and highly commended services of the 2021 Excellence Network Awards. Find out more, and what made them worthy of their accolades.

 "This year the quality of entries was exceptional, and I would like to personally congratulate Hull University Teaching Hospitals NHS Trust, City Health Care Partnership, NHS Hull CCG for a true team effort on their well-deserved success, outstanding feedback and for being at the forefront of pioneering truly innovative Parkinson’s care."

 Sharing learning and education

-Formation and development of the Parkinson’s Specialist Pharmacy Network (PDSPN) to educate and upskill pharmacists and other healthcare professionals in the management of Parkinson's – PDSPN, a national network of NHS pharmacists.
-Download poster (PDF, 1.5MB).
+Formation and development of the Parkinson’s Disease Specialist Pharmacy Network (PDSPN) to educate and upskill pharmacists and other healthcare professionals in the management of Parkinson's – PDSPN, a national network of NHS pharmacists.
+Download the Formation and Development of the PDSPN poster (PDF, 1.5MB).

 Their inaugural conference in October 2019 was attended by 50 pharmacists and healthcare professionals, and has since grown to 270 UK members.
 Their next conference will take place in 2022 and plans to widen participation and access to include other healthcare professionals.
 They plan to host workshops and interactive sessions within the conference, including a discussion on the new primary care networks (PCN) and focusing on education for the new roles that pharmacists and physiotherapists are taking on to improve best practice and facilitate a multidisciplinary team approach.